eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 # Verifiable Presentation Protocol

-This section defines a protocol for storing and presenting Verifiable Credentials and other identity-related resources.
+This section defines a protocol for storing and presenting [=Verifiable Credentials=] and other identity-related resources.
 The Verifiable Presentation Protocol covers the following aspects:

 - Endpoints and message types for storing identity resources belonging to a [=Holder=] in a [=Credential Service=]